Deblending the MIGHTEE-COSMOS survey with XID+: The resolved radio source counts to $S_{1.4}\approx 5\mu$Jy: Deblending Performance with GAUL-based Masking

 \section{Deblending Performance with GAUL-based Masking}

-To supplement the primary analysis presented in Section \ref{sec:srl_vs_gaul}, we also investigated the impact of using a bright-source mask generated from the PyBDSF \texttt{GAUL} catalog instead of the \texttt{SRL} (source list) catalog.
-The \texttt{GAUL} catalog treats every detected Gaussian component individually, making it a useful alternative to test the robustness of our masking strategy.
+To supplement the primary analysis presented in Section \ref{sec:srl_vs_gaul}, we also investigated the impact of using a bright-source mask generated from the PyBDSF \texttt{GAUL} catalogue instead of the \texttt{SRL} (source list) catalogue.
+The \texttt{GAUL} catalogue treats every detected Gaussian component individually, making it a useful alternative to test the robustness of our masking strategy.

 The deblending performance plots for this test are presented in Figures \ref{fig:sim_flux_comp_full_gaul} and \ref{fig:sim_flux_comp_fir_gaul}.
 The results are qualitatively and quantitatively very similar to those derived using the \texttt{SRL} mask in the main text.
-This confirms that our main conclusion, that the quality of the prior list and the $>$ 50~$\mu$Jy masking threshold are the dominant factors driving the fidelity of the deblended flux densities is robust and not sensitive to the specific catalog type used to generate the bright-source mask.
+This confirms that our main conclusion, that the quality of the prior list and the $>$ 50~$\mu$Jy masking threshold are the dominant factors driving the fidelity of the deblended flux densities is robust and not sensitive to the specific catalogue type used to generate the bright-source mask.